-At the same time that agencies use listservs, social media, and other strategies to reach out affirmatively to the public, they should also find ways to encourage the public to provide feedback about their guidance-availability efforts and tools.
-181 Listening to feedback from interested members of the public can help inform agency officials on the big picture of how well their guidance management and dissemination strategy is working, as well as provide information about smaller but still critical details concerning website design, broken links, missing documents, and other operational issues.
+At the same time that agencies use listservs, social media, and other strategies to reach out affirmatively to the public, they should also find ways to encourage the public to provide feedback to agency officials about their guidance-availability efforts and tools.
+Listening to feedback from interested members of the public can help inform agency officials on the big picture of how well their guidance management and dissemination strategies are working, as well as provide information about smaller but still critical details concerning website design, broken links, missing documents, and other operational issues.

-It is a "best practice" for agencies to include a clear means for users to submit questions and comments about the agencies' significant guidance documents themselves.
-But agencies should invite feedback on their management and availability of guidance documents too.
+It is already considered best practice for agencies to include a clear means for users to submit substantive questions and comments about the agencies' significant guidance documents themselves.
+But agencies should also invite feedback on their management and availability of guidance documents.
 The OMB Bulletin instructs agencies to include contact information to receive complaints about the handling of guidance documents and adherence to the OMB Bulletin.
-PA's significant guidance webpages, for example, include links to a comment form page that gives users an easy means of submitting a comment to the agency about their guidance management (Figure 13).
+Some agencies have acted accordingly.
+EPA's significant guidance webpages, for example, include links to a comment form page that gives users an easy means of submitting a comment to the agency about their guidance management (Figure 11).
 EPA specifically invites users to avail themselves of this opportunity to provide feedback: "You may use our significant guidance comment page to tell us how well we're complying with OMB's Good Guidance Bulletin.
-You may also use this form to tell us if you think a document is missing from the significant guidance list."184 As noted earlier, inviting feedback in this way can help agencies ensure that they are maintaining a comprehensive and current list of guidance.
+You may also use this form to tell us if you think a document is missing from the significant guidance list."
+As noted earlier, inviting feedback in this way can help agencies ensure that they are maintaining a comprehensive and current list of guidance.